Range Map

 • Manufacturer cruise vs owner-reported cruise.
 Twin Commander publishes 217 mph (188.5 KTAS) at 70% power and 10,000 ft; owner-reported real-world cruise for the small-engine 500-series is typically 150 to 165 kt per Aviation Consumer and AVweb, the same gap pattern that affects the base 500.

 • Age-related ownership cost.
-The youngest 500As are 1964 airframes, so corrosion inspection, wiring, hoses, and avionics modernization should all be assumed costs at acquisition.
+The youngest 500As are 1964 airframes, so corrosion inspection, wiring, hoses, and avionics modernisation should all be assumed costs at acquisition.

 • Variant confusion in market data.
 Listings and broker spec sheets routinely conflate 500, 500A, 500B, and 500S figures; verify the specific model and engine fitment on any candidate airframe before relying on published performance numbers.

 • Production-run rarity.
-With only about 99 built across four years, the 500A population is smaller than the base 500 or the later 500B/S; expect a thinner used market and longer search times for a clean airframe.
+With only about 99 built across four years, the 500A population is smaller than the base 500’s; expect a thinner used market and longer search times for a clean airframe.

 See Also